cody-dot-js/codyaprice.com-legacy/content/blog/electrical-safety/index.md

 ## WHAT I LEARNED WILL SHOCK YOU!!!

-With what I learned , well just call me shocked (pun intended ⚡️) that we haven't had an _unfortunate incident_ ☠️.
+With what I learned, well just call me shocked (pun intended ⚡️) that we haven't had an _unfortunate incident_ ☠️.
 Such an incident where, as someone online so eloquently put:

 > "All it takes is a preexisting fault, one rainstorm, or wet feet, whatever... and you touching something energized - and you're doing the 60 cycle shuffle."